-Tent camping as a family is can be a lot of fun but it can also be a lot of work.
+Camping as a family can be a lot of fun but it can also be a lot of work.
 These 33 family camping hacks will help you make camping easier and more enjoyable.

 1. Use glow sticks as nightlights